tttor/ctrl-foundation/method/misc/her_andrychowicz_2017.md

 * policies are represented as Multi-Layer Perceptrons (MLPs) with Rectified Linear Unit (ReLU)
 * Goals is with some fixed tolerance
 * the initial position of the gripper is fixed, gripper orientation is fixed
+* The **box position** was predicted using a separately trained CNN using **raw** fetch head camera images

 ## result
 * showed that the policy for the pick-and-place task performs well on the physical robot without any finetuning
 * training an agent to perform multiple tasks can be easier than training it to perform only one task
+* HER learns faster if training episodes contain multiple goals
+* Initially, it was not robust to small errors in the box position estimation because it was trained on perfect state coming from the simulation.
+After retraining the policy with gaussian noise (std=1cm) added to observations

 ## misc
 * HER may be seen as a form of implicit curriculum as the goals used for replay naturally shift from